openstack-k8s-operators/dataplane-operator/docs/design.md

 * [OpenStackDataPlaneService](https://github.com/openstack-k8s-operators/dataplane-operator/blob/main/config/crd/bases/dataplane.openstack.org_openstackdataplaneservices.yaml)

 Each `NodeSet` in a dataplane is represented by a corresponding OpenStackDataPlaneNodeSet resource.
 The OpenStackDataPlaneNodeSet CRD provides for a logical grouping of nodes of a similar type.
+A node can only be defined in one NodeSet.
 This is analogous to the concept of "roles" in TripleO.
 Similarities within a `NodeSet` are defined by the user, and could be of a small scope (ansible port), or a large scope (same network config, nova config, provisioning config, etc).
 The properties that all nodes in a `NodeSet` share is set in the NodeTemplate field of the `NodeSet`'s Spec.
 Node specific parameters are then defined under the `spec.nodeTemplate.nodes` section specific to that node.
 This is described in more detail below.

 OpenStackDataPlaneNodeSet implements a baremetal provisioning interface to provision the nodes in the role.
 This interface can be used to provision the